Don't Buy Paint Protection Film until you Read This!

 PPF’s Transition to Automobiles

-what is paint protection film?
+What is paint protection film?

 Over time, 3M began to refine and re-engineer this revolutionary military protective film for use in the civilian sector.
 However, it literally took decades for PPF to evolve into the high-quality thermoplastic urethane film of today, and almost as long to catch on in regard to popularity.